utahdts/utah-design-system/README.md

 ## Repository Map
 * .github/
+    * CODEOWNERS
+      > tells which users have special rights
     * workflows/
       > These run deploys and other actions relevant to the code base
 * LICENSE